 Have you heard of Hanna Andersson before?
-This Oregon based company was founded by Swedish-born Gun Dunhart out of her garage in 1983.
+This Oregon-based company was founded by Swedish-born Gun Dunhart out of her garage in 1983.

-From the beginning Hanna Andersson has focused on high quality materials and comfortable designs (thanks to Swedish cotton).
+From the beginning, Hanna Andersson has focused on high-quality materials and comfortable designs (thanks to Swedish cotton).
 Since 1983 Hanna Andersson has become well recognized for their matching family pajamas (starting with that iconic big stripe and now branching out into lots of patterns).

-In the last few years Hanna Andersson has closed all their physical stores and returned to an online only retailer (well, I guess originally they were a mail only retailer but, close enough).
+In the last few years, Hanna Andersson has closed all their physical stores and returned to an online-only retailer (well, I guess originally they were a mail-only retailer but, close enough).

 I grew up wearing a lot of Hanna Andersson in the 90s.
-We had matching family pajamas my mom would order from the catalogue and have shipped to Japan.
+We had matching family pajamas my mom would order from the catalog and have shipped to Japan.
 I lived in their play dresses for school with coordinating leggings.
 I have two little sisters and most pieces were given away after a few rounds of hand-me-downs but there is still a floral coat back at my parents that my kids wear when we’re home during the winter.
 Hanna Andersson had comfort and quality down from the very beginning.

 Hanna Andersson Dress Review:

-Twenty five years later and dressing my own daughter who loves to wear dresses as much as her mother, we turned to Hanna Andersson again.
+Twenty-five years later and dressing my own daughter who loves to wear dresses as much as her mother, we turned to Hanna Andersson again.